hauke96/arch-i3-setup/README.md

 # Notice

-1. This contains configs and files **I** like to use
+1. This contains configs and files **I** like to use.
 2. Some of the configs (e.g. the `/etc/fstab` or drivers) only fit to my system.
-You probably want to change these
+You probably want to change these.

-# 1. Requirement: Arch
+# 1. Prerequisites

-Well ... simply install Arch duh.
+1. Well ... simply install Arch duh.

-And then these things:

-* At least 5GB space at `/tmp`
+2. Make sure `/tmp` has at least 5GB space → `mount -o remount,size=5G /tmp/`

 # 2. Installation